Five reasons to elope! Plot, spoilers and some practical advice…

 Rhodes is a nice and supportive fella, but his commitment and encouragement to make her bake again freaks Annie out.
 After she is involved in an accident once again and asks for Ted’s support, Rhodes gives up on her.
 Ted shows his true colours and leaves after Annie does not respond to his sexual needs right away.

 Annie then falls out with Lilian after Helen upstages her with a Parisian themed bridal shower.
-This an idea that was originally Annie’s.
-Annie responds to this situation badly and is asked to leave the wedding shower and not come to the wedding by her now one time best friend.
+This was an idea that was originally Annie’s.
+Annie responds to this situation badly and is asked to leave the wedding shower and not come to the wedding by her now one-time best friend.

 Annie loses her job, home and potential for a decent bloke in one full sweep.
-She moves in with her mother (Jill Clayburgh) then is given a kick up the arse by her fellow bridesmaid Megan (Melissa McCarthy) to show some spirit.
+She moves in with her mother (Jill Clayburgh) and then is given a kick up the arse by her fellow bridesmaid Megan (Melissa McCarthy) to show some spirit.
 Annie then tries to rectify things by making Rhodes a cake to apologise.

 Lilian goes missing – The Hangover (2009) film plot anyone? – before the wedding.
 Helen and Annie then team up to find her and after some animosity they become friends.
-She tries to get Rhodes attention in numerous ways by breaking the law using her car and he helps traces Lilian to her flat and there the girls reconcile.
+She tries to get Rhodes’ attention in numerous ways by breaking the law using her car and he helps trace Lilian to her flat and there the girls reconcile.

 It cuts to the wedding where the vows are made and then girl band Wilson Philips sing – with more shades of the Hangover films here – and the three girls are now friends.
 Rhodes appears with his cop car and Annie gets her man and he whisks her off…..after a big soppy sloppy snog.

 This best friends comedy seems to act out the clichéd romantic comedy but as a girl likes girl, girl likes girl, girls fall out and girls make up movie.
 Also, it shows the bright side of having a huge amount of bridesmaids, as you don’t offend that many people.